Seteeri/Particle/snippets/notes/PARTICLE.md

       * Other syms...default to Y also, but should be X also
       * Refactor list UI
     * Handle missing bounds in metrics for space and ctrl chars
-    * Move pointer semantically fwd and back
-      * Make particles doubly-linked
-    * Insert anywhere in list
-      * Requires relayout of subsequent items
     * Cur/part relative position functions

   * Post
     * Intergate model into worker